 My friend Sheila started a book group several years ago and I’ve been going since the beginning.
 Book group is one of my favourite places on earth for lots of reasons.
 The biggest reason is probably the great group of women who attend – funnier friendlier people you won’t find anywhere, and the craic is something else.
 Another reason is the range of new books and writers that the group has introduced me to.
-Here are the books we’ve studies so far – I’ll update this page after each new book.
+Here are the books we’ve studied so far – I’ll update this page after each new book.

 LIttle Fires Everywhere – Celeste Ng

 We were finally allowed to meet together in the flesh (albeit socially distanced) and as always the company, catching up and the refreshments were at least as important as discussing the book.
 That said, most of us had read the book, and found it quite a ‘page turner’.
 There was a fair bit of discussion about issues raised by the book such as the nature of motherhood, and the ethics surrounding surrogacy, adoption and the rights of birth parents over adopted/surrogate parents, as well as racism and classism.

 Where The Crawdads Sing – Delia Owens